 Eligibility Requirements for Canadian and Foreign Medical Graduates

-- Candidates must possess a medical degree from a recognized University
+- Candidates must possess a medical degree from a University recognized by the Medical Council of Canada (MCC)

-- International Medical Graduates must be approved by the PGE Office at Western University
+- International Medical Graduates do not need to write additional exams, but must be approved by the PGE Office at Western University

-- English Language Requirement: TOEFL-iBT required, achieving an overall score of no less than 100 with a minimum score of 24 in speaking or listening (IMG only).
+- English Language Requirement for IMGs: TOEFL-iBT required to achieve an overall score of no less than 93 with a minimum score of 24 in speaking; IELTS required to achieve a minimum score of 7 in each category.

 - Integrate all the CanMEDs roles to provide optimal, ethical, and patient and family centred obstetric anesthesia care.